Cuts and conversations: The importance of a man’s relationship with his barber

 They’re 11 per cent more likely to get cancer and 36 per cent more likely to die when they get the disease.
 They’re also three times more likely than women to commit suicide.

-Men may not seek help early enough, which results in loneliness, McCreary says.
+Men may not seek help early enough and they may be lonely, McCreary says.
+Studies show that people who are lonely are more likely to die young and suffer from a number of illnesses.
 One study published last year found that when lonely people have colds, their symptoms are more severe.

 Despite its name, social media lends little social support.
 “We need to realize that having 500 friends on Facebook is not friendship.
 It’s a false economy,” says McCreary.